opendocsg/slw-judgments-backfill/2012_SGHC_233/report.md

 defamatory meaning as the 3rd Letter.

-39     In my view, the defendant is responsible for the Indonesian Republications as they are the natural and probable result of the Indonesian Publications (see _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ [1997] 3 SLR(R) 46 at [127]).
+39     In my view, the defendant is responsible for the Indonesian Republications as they are the natural and probable result of the Indonesian Publications (see _Goh Chok Tong v Jeyaretnam Joshua Benjamin_ <span class="citation">[1997] 3 SLR(R) 46</span> at [127]).
 The Indonesian Republications necessarily arose by reason of the disclosure requirements for public offerings of securities under articles 70, 78, 80 and 81 of the Law of the Republic of Indonesia Number 8 Year 1995 Concerning the Capital Market (“Indonesian Capital Market Law”) and other capital market requirements under Indonesian law.
 These extend to making such disclosures in the news media.
 This is supported by the opinions of Dr Winarta and the

 defendant’s Indonesian capital market law expert, Professor Dr Nindyo Pramono (“Professor Pramono”).
 Thus, the Indonesian Republications are actionable under Singapore law.